-Ring in the New Year deliciously with these Savory Black Eyed Peas Sweet Potato Pancakes.
+Ring in the New Year deliciously with these Savory Black Eyed Peas Pancakes with Sweet Potatoes.
 They are crispy and have layers of flavor from jalapenos, sage, scallions and garlic.
 A vegan, gluten-free, soy-free and nut-free recipe.

-It’s a new year — time to make resolutions and wish for a lot of good luck.
-But whether or not you believe in luck, you will certainly feel lucky biting into these tasty Savory Black Eyed Peas Sweet Potato Pancakes for breakfast.
+It's a new year -- time to make resolutions and wish for a lot of good luck.
+But whether or not you believe in luck, you will certainly feel lucky biting into these tasty Savory Sweet Potato and Black Eyed Peas Pancakes for breakfast.

 Besides these, all you need are a few spices, like jalapeno, garlic, salt, and pepper.
 And oh, some dried herbs.
 I used sage, which I love, but any savory herb like thyme, oregano, marjoram, or rosemary would work just as well.

 The beans actually are a great substitute for eggs which typically go into latkes, because they help the pancakes bind and bulk them up with healthy protein.

 I am off now to enjoy my day off from work.
 Here's wishing everyone a very happy new year, full of family, friends, and tons of good food.

 More vegan black-eyed peas recipes

 - Crockpot Black-Eyed Peas Stew